<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 Introduction

-Hard work, the very words sometimes earn eye rolls and sighs from kids for reasons justifiable for them.
+Hard work, the very words, sometimes earn eye rolls and sighs from kids for reasons justifiable to them.
 But little do they know its value.
 Working hard boosts your kid’s self-esteem and cements their future affirmatively for them.
-When kids focus on effort and not only the result, but it also becomes a game-changing trait for them.
+When kids focus on effort and not only the result, it also becomes a game-changing trait for them.

 It helps them view life differently while inculcating valuable life skills.
 But why is hard work so important?
 Since it makes sure your kid puts in the sweat and effort to deserve the goal they are working toward.
 It develops resilience and patience in them, along with a healthy dose of gratitude and humility.